owulveryck/blog/content/post/a-philosopher-called-linda.md

 *Note* With a bunch of IT specialists from different major companies, we are trying to figure out the best way to achieve this goal.
 I will have the opportunity to talk about that in a dedicated post soon.

-To describe an application I have had the opportunity to work with [TOSCA](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.1/cs0prd01/TOSCA-Simple-Profile-YAML-v1.1-csprd01.html) for a major bank last year (by the way, if you want to play with tosca, you can use my [toscalib by Cisco](https://github.com/CiscoCloud/toscalib).
+To describe an application I have had the opportunity to work with [TOSCA](http://docs.oasis-open.org/TOSCA/TOSCA-Simple-Profile-YAML/v1.1/cs0prd01/TOSCA-Simple-Profile-YAML-v1.1-csprd01.html) for a major bank last year (by the way, if you want to play with TOSCA, you can use my [TOSCAlib by Cisco](https://github.com/CiscoCloud/TOSCAlib).

 I have really liked the idea of an independent DSL that was able to fully describe an application in a way that it can be writable and understandable by a human as well as a machine.